JohnDiGriz/WebstoreParser/README.md

 # Website Parser
 Parses data from websites using json file as instruction and writes them to SQL server database.
 Parsed data is a list of products with connected pictures and prices.
-Multiple runs on same website update existing records, including keeping price history
+Multiple runs on same website update existing records, including keeping price history.

 # Data Format
-Note that Foreign and Primary keys, as well as navigation properties are ommited
+Note that Foreign and Primary keys, as well as navigation properties are ommited.

 Product:
 * Url
 * Name